R2-D2: Other films

-Along with the Star Wars films, R2-D2 makes non-canon cameo appearances in several other films, such as Star Trek and Star Trek Into Darkness, where he was seen flying in debris, in Close Encounters of the Third Kind, he is seen on the underside of the alien ship, in Raiders of the Lost Ark, he is seen on the wall of the room containing the Ark, in Poltergeist, he is seen in several objects on Robbie's room, and in Transformers: Revenge of the Fallen, the robot was seen flying among rubble and debris in the sky.
+Along with the Star Wars films, R2-D2 makes non-canon cameo appearances in several other films, including: Star Trek and Star Trek Into Darkness, where he was seen flying in debris; Close Encounters of the Third Kind, in which he is seen on the underside of the alien ship; in Raiders of the Lost Ark, in which he is seen on the wall of the room containing the Ark; in Poltergeist, where he is seen in several objects on Robbie's room; and in Transformers: Revenge of the Fallen, where he is seen flying among rubble and debris in the sky.
 In Ready Player One, R2-D2 is also seen as a toy model in Wade and Samantha's apartment.
 He also appears in the Wreck-It Ralph sequel, Ralph Breaks the Internet.

 In an early script to 2014's The Lego Movie, R2-D2 was set to be one of the main characters, but was written out due to the directors failing to obtain the rights to the character.